The Expert Guide for Exterior Home Repairs

 Reattach a Rain Gutter End Cap

 For a long-lasting repair of those annoying gutter leaks, turn to silicone sealants.
-Silicone will act as an adhesive to keep the end cap securely in place, as well as a sealant to stop leaks and drips.
+Silicone acts as an adhesive, to keep the end cap securely in place, as well as a sealant to stop leaks and drips.
 Attach the end caps using caulking and riveting techniques.
-Well-stocked home centers and hardware stores will have everything you need.
+Well-stocked home centers and hardware stores have everything you need.
 Check out these easy gutter fixes.

 Repair Leaky Metal Gutter Seams

-For water to make it to the downspouts and drain properly, it has to stay in the gutter channel.
+For water to make it to the downspouts and drain properly, it must stay in the gutter channel.
 When couplings or other fittings leak, the water drips right next to the foundation.
 A simple repair can stop the leak.

-In most cases, you can apply a new bead of gutter sealant between the adjoining surfaces and use new pop rivets that are the same size as the old ones.
+In most cases, you can apply a new bead of gutter sealant between the adjoining surfaces and use new pop rivets, that match the size of the old ones.
 Check the diameter and depth range to make sure they’ll fit the old holes and will cinch the joint tight.